Russia Sets Presidential Election For March 17 - UrduPoint

 Russia Sets Presidential Election For March 17

+Moscow, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) Russia on Thursday set March 17 as the date for a presidential election.In a meeting broadcast live on Russian television, the upper house of parliament unanimously approved the date of the vote.

-The decision "practically kicks off the presidential campaign", according to the head of the chamber, Valentina Matvienko.
+The decision "practically kicks off the presidential campaign," said the head of the chamber, Valentina Matvienko.

 Putin, a former KGB agent who has been in power in Russia either as president or prime minister since 1999, has not officially announced if he will stand in the vote for another six-year mandate.